 Make every drop count,

-Schedule your water meter replacement!
+Schedule your water meter replacement today!

 The City of Manitou Springs is taking a forward-thinking approach to managing our water resources through the upcoming Water Meter Replacement Project.
 This project is focused on modernizing the city’s water metering infrastructure to improve efficiency, enhance accuracy, and support sustainable water usage.